Prabin-Adhikari7/Cookie/README.md

 # Cookie
-simple cookie handler using js, html and css where the preference like dark theme is recognized once the cookie is accepted and also have option to reject the cookie. https://roadmap.sh/projects/cookie-consent
+simple cookie handler using js, html and css where the preference like theme is recognized once the cookie is accepted and also have option to reject the cookie. https://roadmap.sh/projects/cookie-consent